spence22eric/Eric_Spencer_Portfolio/README.md

 URL: https://spence22eric.github.io/Eric_Spencer_Portfolio/

-This is my portfolio web page where you can see my previoius projects, a brief section about me, and a link to my resume.
+This is my portfolio web page where you can see my previous projects, a brief section about me, and a link to my resume.

 # Screenshots